 Most visitors to India head straight for popular tourist spots in Rajasthan and northern India.
 These destinations are gorgeous, no doubt, but there are many equally stunning places to visit in South India too.

-As India is such a culturally and geographically diverse country, it would be a pity to confine yourself to the over touristy places to visit in India like the Taj Mahal, the palaces of Rajasthan or the beaches of Goa on your trip to India.
+Many visitors to India like exploring large cities, such as Mumbai and Delhi.
+As India is such a culturally and geographically diverse country, it would be a pity to confine yourself to the famous landmarks in India and other over touristy places to visit in India like the Taj Mahal, the palaces of Rajasthan or the beaches of Goa on your trip to India.

 Sinjana Ghosh from Backpack & Explore has been to lots of places in India and around the world but has a special place in her heart for South India and the Western Ghats.

 - 15 Spectacular Places To Visit in South India

 - 7- Lepakshi, Andhra Pradesh

 - 12- Puducherry (Pondicherry) – A Union Territory